Addenda update 9th May 2017

 And here’s why you got played – by Brussels and by Juncker:

 They interfered with your elections and you were too scared/naive/hidebound to see through it.
-It was no different that the Fear, Uncertainty, Doubt campaign by Cameron and co in the UK, but it had a malignant difference.
+It was no different than the Fear, Uncertainty, Doubt campaign by Cameron and co. in the UK, but it had a malignant difference.
 It carried an absolute direct threat to the French voters.

 Just think about it a moment.
 Just a day before the French vote for their future, the Brussels machine repeats the rhetoric that it will devastating crush any who divert from their plans!

 Just prior to the final day of the French elections, this: